OpenLoco/ObjectEditor/README.md

 - [x] Full unit-testing suite
 - [ ] Blank template objects for object creation from scratch
 - [x] Use a proper C# image library for image creation instead of WinForms
+- [ ] Export/import sounds (The WinForms v1.* version allows you to do this!)

 ...many more things

 # Building
-- Open Gui/Gui.sln in Visual Studio
+- Open `ObjectEditor.sln` in Visual Studio
-  - You'll need the `Avalonia for Visual Studio` plugin to use the visual XAML previewer, but it isn't required to actually build or run the solution.
+  - You'll need the `Avalonia for Visual Studio` plugin to use the visual XAML previewer, but it isn't required to actually build or run the editor

 # Deploying
 See `build.sh` and `tag.sh`